Battery-Grade Lithium

 Co-location

-Mangrove can co-locate near the point of lithium extraction or battery manufacturing, creating efficiencies and reducing OPEX and CAPEX across the lithium battery value chain.
+Mangrove can co-locate near the point of lithium extraction or battery manufacturing, creating efficiencies and reducing OPEX across the lithium battery value chain.
 This also helps decrease the battery value chain’s carbon footprint and mitigate lithium supply chain vulnerabilities by decentralizing the refining process.

 Eliminate waste products